 I had been yo-yoing on another weight loss program and these late night cravings were the reason.
 Still eating sugar, I had horrible cravings.
 I was eating to dispel stress as much as anything.
 I had not learned the Lesson of “Make Your World Small”, which is a key component of David’s Way, and my life was a mess and I was miserable and at least I could enjoy THIS!
 Right?

 I opened the freezer and stopped dead in my tracks and hung onto the door with tears starting to well in my eyes.
 The words “Which do you want MORE, frozen bread or to be healthy?” spilled out of my mouth and I broke down and sobbed.
 I had suddenly made myself profoundly accountable to the worst, or the best, interrogator, myself.
 There was no escaping that question.
 Everything changed in that moment.
 I began to be responsible.
 I had eaten in rebellion most of my life but right now my anorexic mother was nowhere in sight.
 It was just me and frozen bread.
-I realized that what I wanted more was luxurious health, wellness and well-being.
-I wanted to be fit.
-I wanted life.
-I got the bread alright, and soaked it in Dawn Dishwashing Liquid and threw it in the trash.
+Health, wellness and well-being came into clear focus as my goals..
+I wanted to live and be fit and healthy I got the bread alright, and soaked it in Dawn Dishwashing Liquid and threw it in the trash.